mikejohnson51/AHGestimation/paper/paper.md

 The development of this package began in 2017 following the NOAA OWP Summer Institute and clear evidence channel shape may be a limiting factor in National Water Model Performance.

 The algorithm and implementation began as a graduate school project between friends at UC Santa Barbara and UMass Amherst and has since evolved to provide an open source utility for robust large scale data synthesis and evaluation.
-Funding from the National Science Foundation (Grants 1937099, 2033607) provided time to draft [@preprint] and apply an early version of this software to the Continental Flood Inundation Mapping (CFIM) synthetic rating curve dataset [@cfim].
+Funding from the National Science Foundation (Grants 1937099, 2033607) provided time to draft [@preprint] and apply an early version of this software to the Continental Flood Inundation Mapping synthetic rating curve dataset [@cfim].
 Funding from the National Oceanic and Atmospheric Administration's Office of Water Prediction supported the addition of data filtering and hydraulic estimation, improved documentation, and code hardening.
 We are grateful to all involved.

 # References